Ulloa-Roman/Ulloa-Roman/README.md

 - 👋 Hi, I’m @Ulloa-Roman
-- 👀 I’m interested in learn all the relacionated in software development/code/computers
+- 👀 I’m interested in learning everything related to software development/code/computers
 - 🌱 I’m currently learning maths/coding
-- 💞️ I’m looking to collaborate on an very productive-project
+- 💞️ I’m looking to collaborate on a project
-- 📫 How to reach me ...
+- 📫 How to reach me: through my student email @ulloaromann
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: I love cats, do excersice and code at night drinking something iced
+- ⚡ Fun fact: I love cats.
+I do exercise and I love code at night drinking something iced

 <!---
 Ulloa-Roman/Ulloa-Roman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.